The Acoustic Neuroma Association is proud to announce the endorsement of H.R. 2439 and S. 1135, also known as Ally's Act.

 If you would like to support this bill, here’s what you can do.

-Write to your local congressmen/women telling them why this bill is so important and asking them to co-sponsor this bill.
-You can write to both your local congress representative and the representatives who also sit on the House Committee for Energy and Commerce as this is where Ally's Act has been assigned.
-Please remember, your voice matters!
+Write to your local congressmen/women and Senators asking your Representatives to support and co-sponsor Ally’s Act, H.R.
+2439 and S. 1135.
+Tell them why this bill is so important and please remember, your voice matters!
 For your convenience, we have provided a downloadable template letter.
 Just customize, print and mail!

 Presented by Melissa Tumblin